apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 - `.withFlushRowLimit()`
   - Default value: 10,000 rows
-  - Limit of rows written to each file staged file
+  - Limit of rows written to each staged file
   - Example: `.withFlushRowLimit(500000)`

 - `.withShardNumber()`